Cleichleiter/technical-kb/kb/active-directory/Active-Directory-Trusts-and-Boundary-Security-Explained.md

-A trust is not just a connectivity feature—it is a \*\*security boundary decision\*\*.
+A trust is not merely a connectivity feature.
+It represents a \*\*security boundary decision\*\*.

-When a trust exists, you are implicitly deciding:
+When a trust exists, the organization is implicitly deciding:

-\* Which identities are accepted
+\* Which external identities are accepted

-\* What authentication methods are allowed
+\* What authentication methods are permitted

-\* How much of the foreign directory is trusted
+\* How much of a foreign directory is trusted

 \* Whether compromise can propagate across environments

-Poorly controlled trusts allow attackers to:
+Poorly controlled trusts can allow attackers to: